 - Avoid contact with any materials that have been in contact with infected animals or people.

 - Quarantine the infected patients (best done by government hospitals) from the general public to prevent a monkeypox breakout.

 - Wash your hands and body with antiseptic soap after contact with infected animals or humans.

-- Make use of personal protective equipment’s (PPE) when caring for infected patients.
+- Make use of personal protective equipment (PPE) when caring for infected patients.

-- Avoid crowded spaces like public transports, banking halls or viewing centers to reduce the risk of human-to-human transmission.
-Close physical contact with MonkeyPox infected people should be avoided in every way possible.
+- Avoid crowded spaces like public transport, banking halls or viewing centres to reduce the risk of human-to-human transmission.
+Close physical contact with MonkeyPox-infected people should be avoided in every way possible.

 - Properly cook animal products such as meat, fish, before eating.